top of page

 About

-In May she made her Bridgewater Hall debut preforming both the small role of Cousin, and as part of the ensemble in Puccini’s Madam Butterfly with the Hallé conducted by Sir Mark Elder, and in August made her Edinburgh International Festival debut performing alongside the Philharmonia Voices in a performance of Beethoven’s Fidelio, conducted by Sir Donald
+In 2022 she made her Bridgewater Hall debut preforming both the small role of Cousin, and as part of the ensemble in Puccini’s Madam Butterfly with the Hallé conducted by Sir Mark Elder, and made her Edinburgh International Festival debut performing alongside the Philharmonia Voices in a performance of Beethoven’s Fidelio, conducted by Sir Donald Runnicles.

-In 2022 Madison won the Royal Over-Seas League Award for a young New Zealand musician of promise at their overseas final and placed second in the Isabel Jay Memorial Prize at the RAM.
-She won the Bessie Cronshaw/Frost Brownson Song Cycle Prize at the RNCM for her performance of Korngolds Op.22: Drei Lieder and was also the recipient of the 2022 Brigitte Fassbaender Award for the best singing of German Lieder at the RNCM.
-In both 2020 and 2021, she was a finalist in the prestigious Frederic Cox Award at the RNCM, and was a finalist in the 2021 Sir David Madison Opera Prize in Liverpool.
-Madison has been a winner in the New Zealand Aria Competition, the International Trinity College Exhibition Prize, and was nominated for the bi-annual National Young Performer Awards in 2016 and 2018.
+Other competition success includes the 2022 Royal Over-Seas League Award for a young New Zealand musician of promise at their overseas final and placed second in the Isabel Jay Memorial Prize at the RAM.
+She won the Bessie Cronshaw/Frost Brownson Song Cycle Prize at the RNCM for her performance of Korngolds Op.22: Drei Lieder and was also the recipient of the Brigitte Fassbaender Award for the best singing of German Lieder at the RNCM.
+In both 2020 and 2021, she was the recipient of the Dame Eva Turner Award, was a finalist in the Frederic Cox Award at the RNCM, and was a finalist in the 2021 Sir David Madison Opera Prize in Liverpool.
+Madison has been a winner of the International Trinity College Exhibition Prize, and was nominated for the bi-annual National Young Performer Awards in 2016 and 2018.

 She holds a Trinity College ATCL diploma in Musical Theatre, and has performed extensively in New Zealand’s regional musical theatre scene.
 Notable roles include, Amber in Hairspray, the Confidante in The Phantom of the Opera, the Mistress in Evita, Lisa in Mamma Mia, and Johanna in Sweeney Todd.